 - Helping to control blood pressure.

-You’re probably thinking, “But my doctor’s surgery has posters telling me I should reduce salt” or “Nearly everything I have read tells me I should eat less salt”.
+You’re probably thinking, “But my doctor’s surgery has posters telling me I should reduce salt” or “Nearly everything I have read tells me I should eat less salty food as salt is bad for health”.
 Well try looking into it a little further, beyond the hype.
 The InterSalt Study, back in the 1980s, did show there was a connection between salt intake and blood pressure, its results have since been disproved because the study wasn’t properly adjusted.
 A study by the American Medical Association, looking at 114 clinical trials, concluded that the combined results did not support a general recommendation to reduce sodium intake.
 A study published in the American Journal of Hypertension this year showed that the human body tightly regulates salt according to the individual’s need, regardless of how much is consumed.
 There is actually no definitive evidence to support a population-wide reduction in salt intake.

 In fact only 10-25% of people are susceptible to blood pressure increases linked to salt.
 75-90% of people’s blood pressure is entirely unaffected by salt.
 Yes those people who are susceptible, including people with congestive heart failure, should reduce salt but the rest of us can stop fretting.
 Apart from anything else, reducing weight and alcohol intake are more effective at controlling blood pressure.

 You might think that reducing salt is the be-all and end-all but low pottassium levels have same effect as high salt levels.
 The two minerals are needed together to work in harmony and create balance.
 So if someone is not getting enough potassium in their diet (good sources include beans, greens, avocados, bananas, apricots) their salt levels will be naturally less well controlled.